Navthemaker/Smitch/README.md

-# Smitch
+# SMITCH
-Smitch - The Smart Switch
+SMITCH - The Smart Switch